tara-fenton/git-branches-lesson/README.md

 ## Clone the repo in VS and make some changes

+Navigate in the terminal to find the folder you want your repo to live

 In VS terminal type `git clone <paste github repo address>`

 Copy this text into your README.md